 i.
 Types of Entities: Specify the types of entities that furnish FMS and the method of procuring these services:

-FMS are provided to all waiver participants enrolled in the Services My Way program by one, District-wide, qualified VF/EA FMS-Support Broker entity, selected through a competitive procurement process (RFP).
+FMS are provided to all waiver participants enrolled in the Services My Way program by a single District-wide VF/EA FMS-Support Broker entity, selected through a competitive procurement process.

 ii.
 Payment for FMS.
 Specify how FMS entities are compensated for the administrative activities that they perform:

-The VF/EA FMS-Support Broker entity receives a per participant per day administrative fee for the VF/EA FMS administrative service provided that is established through the competitive procurement process.
-The selected vendor must apply the per participant per day fee consistently with each waiver participant/representative employer actively enrolled with the vendor.
+The VF/EA FMS-Support Broker entity receives a per participant per month administrative fee for the financial management services provided that is established through the competitive procurement process.
+The selected vendor must apply the per participant per month fee consistently for each participant actively enrolled with the vendor.

-The VF/EA FMS-Support Broker entity receives a separate per participant per day administrative fee for the support broker service provided by the VF/EA FMS-Support Broker entity, established through the competitive procurement process.
-The selected vendor must apply the per participant per day fee consistently with each waiver participant/representative employer actively enrolled with the vendor.
+The VF/EA FMS-Support Broker entity receives a separate per participant per month administrative fee for the support broker service provided by the VF/EA FMS-Support Broker entity, established through the competitive procurement process.
+The selected vendor must apply the per participant per month fee consistently for each participant actively enrolled with the vendor.

 The VF/EA FMS-Support Broker entity receives a separate one-time set-up fee for enrolling the participant/representative employer with the VF/EA FMS-Support Broker entity.
-The one-time set-up fee is consistent for each waiver participant/representative employer.
+The one-time set-up fee is consistent for each participant/representative employer.

-The VF/EA FMS-Support Broker entity receives a separate one-time set-up fee for enrolling the PDW in the VF/EA FMS-Support Broker entity’s PDW payroll system.
-The one-time set-up fee is consistent for each qualified PDW.
+The VF/EA FMS-Support Broker entity receives a separate one-time set-up fee for enrolling a qualified PDW in its PDW payroll system.
+The one-time set-up fee is consistent for each PDW.

 iii.
 Scope of FMS.
 Specify the scope of the supports that FMS entities provide (check each that applies):